This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-Ways to use your frozen fruit:
+How to use frozen fruit:

-- Fruit Smoothies ofcourse
+- Fruit Smoothies

 - Mini Fruit Salads -Take a few out the night before and place in the refrigerator.
 The next morning, you fruit is thawed and ready for breakfast.

-- Watermelon frosties for the kids – You can even make magaritas for the adults!
+- Watermelon frosties for the kids

 - Toppings – You don’t need to buy frozen topping for your pies, cheesecakes, or angel food cake, when you already have yours in the freezer.
 (I like to blend up the strawberries for on top of my cheesecake.
 OR mix the blended strawberries with cool whip for angel food cake)